maxgav13/Student-s-t_regression/README.md

     ## [1] 1 2

 Those numbers correspond to the row numbers in the data, `o`.
-These are exactly the cases that plagued our second OLS model, `fit1`.
+These are exactly the cases that plagued our second OLS model, `fit1`, and are also the ones we hand coded to be outliers.

 With the simple `plot()` function, we can get a diagnostic plot for the `pareto_k` values.